melontini/andromeda-wiki/docs/blocks/README.md

 <img style="display: block; margin-left: auto; margin-right: auto;" src="/images/incubator.webp" width="520">

-A handful machine which will hatch eggs for you!
+A handy little device that hatches eggs for you!

-A little guide:
+A small guide:

 <div style="float: right;">
 <img src="/images/incubator_guide.webp" width="348">
 <ul><li>(either 1 or 2 will work.)</li></ul>
 </div>

-1. Place down the Incubator anywhere you want.
+1. Place the incubator where you want it.
-2. Since this machine can't generate heat on its own, you need to place a campfire below the incubator.
+2. Since this machine cannot generate heat by itself, you will need to place a campfire under the incubator.
 3. Hook up a hopper or just right click with eggs in your hand.
 4. Now wait...

-All vanilla eggs are supported, including spawn eggs (Modded spawn eggs are supported as long as they use or extend SpawnEggItem class)
+All vanilla eggs are supported, including spawn eggs (modded spawn eggs are supported as long as they use or extend the SpawnEggItem class).

 You can also add new eggs (actually any item) via datapacks, you can use [this](https://github.com/melontini/andromeda/blob/1.19-fabric/src/main/resources/data/andromeda/am_egg_processing/egg.json) as an example

 It has some additional settings:

 * Random Egg Hatch Times, makes egg hatch times a bit more random.
-* Enable Incubator Recipe, enables andromeda certified incubator recipe.
+* Enable Incubator Recipe, enables the Andromeda certified incubator recipe.
 Don't forget to run /reload!

 ***
 ### Falling Propagule (0.6.0+)

-Fully grown, hanging propagule will fall after some time.
+Fully grown, hanging propagules will fall after some time.

 <video style="display: block; margin-left: auto; margin-right: auto; max-width: 100%;" width="520" muted autoplay loop>
   <source src="/videos/falling_propagule.webm" type="video/mp4">